flutter/website/src/docs/development/tools/devtools/inspector.md

 ![The Select Widget Mode button in the inspector]({% asset tools/devtools/select_widget_mode_devtools_alpha.png @path %})

-For some properties, like flex factor and alignment, you can modify the value via dropdown lists in the explorer.
+For some properties, like flex factor, flex fit, and alignment, you can modify the value via dropdown lists in the explorer.
 When modifying a widget property, you see the new value reflected not only in the Layout Explorer, but also on the